 Don’t accept gifts straightaway

 If someone offers a gift, it’s polite to refuse twice and accept on the third time.
-The same will be true when someone gives a gift to an Azeri.
+The same will be true when someone gives a gift to an Azerbaijani.
 Stay respectful, express gratitude and make a big deal of hoping it didn’t cause them an inconvenience.

 Don’t make the OK sign

 In the West, touching the forefinger against the thumb to make a circle symbolises everything is okay.
 Not in Azerbaijan culture.
 The sign is considered to be rude and offensive just like in Turkey.
-While we’re on the subject, pointing with the finger is a big no-no too.
-Instead, use the entire hand to gesture in the general direction.
+While we’re on the subject, pointing with the finger is a big no-no. Instead, use the entire hand to gesture in the general direction.